Nurul-GC/GC-Licensas/README.md

 # GC-Licensas

-where I get all my license files
+where I keep all my license files

 ---